ISL final: What league-stage meetings between ATK and Chennaiyin tell us about the two teams

 In that game at the Salt Lake, Chennaiyin exploited those spaces vacated by the wing-backs to perfection with Chhangte running riot on the right.
 The forward missed many chances in the game but his pace meant the Super Machans created plenty of openings from that side.

-On the flip side, Prabir Das caused Chhangte loads of problems at the other end of the field constantly making runs behind the defence and delivering crosses for Roy Krishna.
+On the flip side, Prabir Das caused Chhangte loads of problems at the other end of the field, constantly making runs behind the defence and delivering crosses for Roy Krishna.
 His combination with the Fijian forward has been a potent one for ATK this season.

 Thus, this battle on Chennaiyin’s left flank and ATK’s right flank between Chhangte and Das could well decide the contest.
 The two-time champions won it that day and hence pocketed the game.
 But ATK were slightly unfortunate after Krishna’s goal from Das’s cross was disallowed for a very marginal offside call.